grafana/grafana-infinity-datasource/docs/sources/setup/authentication.md

 ## No authentication

-If your APIs do not require any authentication, select the **No Authentication** method.
+If your APIs don't require any authentication, select the **No Authentication** method.

 ## Basic